Are Personal Loans Taxable and Considered Income?

 +2 more

-A personal loan is useful for many expenses, such as debt consolidation, medical expenses and home renovations.
-Since you get a lump sum of cash from your lender, it might seem like you have to report this money as income to the IRS, but that’s only the case sometimes.
+A personal loan can be useful for a variety of expenses, such as debt consolidation, medical bills and home renovations.
+Since you get a lump sum of cash from your lender, you might wonder if you have to report this money as income to the IRS.
+But you’ll be happy to know that’s only the case sometimes.

 Here’s what you need to know about when you must report your personal loan as taxable income and when you can write off loan interest in your favor.

 Personal loans are not taxable when you receive the funds because they must be repaid.
-They only become taxable if a portion of the debt is canceled or forgiven by the lender.
+They only become taxable if the lender cancels or forgives a portion of the debt.

 Jump to insightForgiven loans, including informal ones from family or friends, can trigger tax consequences.
 Proper documentation and clear agreements help avoid confusion with the IRS.